Counting modular forms by rationality field: Hecke fields

 \section{Hecke fields}

-In the previous section we considered the question of how often degree $d$ newforms occur, and presented a random Hecke polynomial model, which at least for prime levels, appears to give asymptotic upper bounds.
+In \cref{sec:degree} we considered the question of how often degree $d$ newforms occur and presented a random Hecke polynomial model, which, at least for prime levels, appears to give asymptotic upper bounds.
 Here we consider the refined question of how often a specific degree $d$ rationality field $K$ should occur, and relate this question to rational points on Hilbert modular varieties.
 We discuss possible lower bounds for fixed quadratic fields, prove some lower bounds, and predict that $\Q(\sqrt 5)$ is the most common quadratic rationality field.
-We also examine the prime level data for $d \le 6$.